What's happening

 - Review the HS2.0 (Hotspot 2.0) settings on the controller serving the affected site(s).
 Confirm HS2.0 is fully enabled — not just partially configured.

 - Check NAI realm configuration.
 Each supported carrier/roaming partner typically needs its own realm entry, with the correct authentication method configured for that realm (methods vary — e.g. certificate-based, MSCHAPv2, or SIM-based depending on the carrier and platform).
+AT&T Android devices in particular often need a dedicated realm entry to authenticate reliably — if AT&T Android devices specifically are failing while other devices work, check this first.

 - Check roaming consortium IDs.
 Missing or incomplete roaming consortium entries can also prevent certain devices from recognizing the network as one they can auto-join.